ChaseDickinson/packer-images/README.md

   - Python3
   - Node.js 12.x
   - AWS CLI
-  - AWS SAM, which requires:
+  - AWS SAM (on Bionic & Disco), which requires:
     - Docker (and pre-reqs)
     - Homebrew (and pre-reqs)
   - Microsoft's [linux-vm-tools](https://github.com/microsoft/linux-vm-tools) (enable "Enhanced Mode" for Ubuntu VMs)
-  - Also installing some of my preferred VS Code extensions
+  - Also installing some of my preferred VS Code extensions and configuration settings

 - What are you removing?
   - Pretty much everything that is listed as getting removed during the Ubuntu minimal installation